vapoursynth/vapoursynth/doc/pythonreference.rst

 The VideoNode and AudioNode class (always called "clip" in practice) supports the full range of indexing and slicing operations in Python.
 If you do perform a slicing operation on a clip, you will get a new clip back with the desired frames.
-Note that frame numbers, like python arrays, start counting at 0.
 Here are a few examples.

 +-------------------------------------------+---------------------------------------------------------------+----------------------------------------------------------+